 If you are undergoing cancer treatment and wish to drink, you should speak with your medical team.
 Drinking alcohol during cancer treatment can interfere with some chemotherapy treatments, as drugs and alcohol are both metabolized by the liver.

 Luckily, there are many nonalcoholic drinks you can enjoy that offer all the refreshment of alcoholic beverages, without the increased cancer risk.
-Try this virgin Sangria or zingy Bermuda Triangle and you won’t miss your usual tipple at all.
+Try this Mock Sangria or zingy Virgin Bermuda Triangle and you won’t miss your usual tipple at all.

-Kate Ueland, MS, RD specializes in oncology nutrition, primarily working with breast, ovarian, renal, and melanoma cancer patients throughout all stages of the cancer journey at Seattle Cancer Care Alliance (SCCA) in Seattle, WA.
+Kate Ueland, MS, RD specializes in oncology nutrition, primarily working with individuals with breast, ovarian, renal, and melanoma cancers throughout all stages of their cancer journey at Seattle Cancer Care Alliance (SCCA) in Seattle, WA.
 As Cook for Your Life’s nutrition advisor and editor, Kate ensures all culinary content adheres to the Academy of Nutrition and Dietetics and follows science-based guidelines.